-The module will help you engage with mainstream economic approaches to the global economy, and support you to develop your own understanding of what's wrong with the current debt-based economic model and what needs to be done.
+The module focuses on the nature, sources and implications of the Global Economic Crisis (2008/09) and the 'new normal' of quantitative easing and low growth rates.
+It will help you engage with mainstream economic approaches to the global economy, and support you to develop your own understanding of what's wrong with the current debt-based economic model and what needs to be done.